NetworkCommons/sig0namectl/README.md

 Install dependencies.

-sig0zonectl uses nslookup & dnssec-keygen ISC DNS tools.
+To keep extra dependencies to a minimum and to allow use in constrained environments, sig0zonectl uses the Bash shell and BIND9 DNS tools.

 For Debian and derivatives: